cuppahwattah/quirkforms/README.md

 - Member 3: Ziyana Ahammad S A P - Cochin University of Science and Technology

 ### Project Description
 Welcome to a playful adventure that turns the usual loading screen boredom on its head!
-As you answer some quirky personal questions, you’ll find yourself on a wild ride through interactive loading screens designed to entertain.
+As you answer some quirky personal questions to a personal assistive AI bot, you’ll find yourself on a wild ride through interactive loading screens designed to entertain.
 Each page is packed with humor and surprises, all leading up to the ultimate reveal that it’s just a prank!

 We believe loading shouldn’t be dull—it can be a blast!
 So, get ready to share a few laughs while you navigate through this lighthearted experience.
 Who knew waiting could be so much fun?
 Join in and enjoy the journey!